Dear Merrill College Students,

 Your teachers have been told to be very flexible, and to be mindful that you and your families are going through a very stressful time.

 Please know that this has also been a stressful time for your teachers.
-Most of them have been working very hard for the past two weeks to learn new teaching skills.
+Most of them have been working very hard learn new teaching skills.
 This is a time to be kind, caring and empathetic.
 We’re all in this together.

 The rest of the spring semester will be different, but you will still learn from our amazing faculty members and will be ready to enter the world of journalism when you graduate.

 Below are the COVID-19 guidelines for Merrill College students, faculty and staff as of April 20, 2020.
 The situation is evolving rapidly, so this information will be frequently updated.
 For campus-wide guidelines, please visit umd.edu/virusinfo.